Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

     Build RestAPI server           :2022-10-04, 7d
 ```

-//write about hardware, eg. phones computers.
+[//] # write about hardware, eg. phones computers.
 What version of powerpoint does it actually work on?

 After the meeting with Dale, we were able to determine a tool that would complement his teaching.
 The proposed idea was to make a voting system that would work within PowerPoint and would display feedback from students live within the presentation.
 We were unsure whether to make the method of voting a hardware-based device or a web-based client, but eventually settled on a web-based client due to the complexity and cost of a hardware-based solution.
 This means students would use their phones or computers to interact with the vote.